hyperledger/indy-hipe/text/connection-protocol/README.md

 ## 2. Connection Response
 [2-connection-response]: #3-connection-response

 The connection response message is used to confirm the connection.
-This message is required in the flow, as it will be needed in the future for micro-ledger initialization.
+This message is required in the flow, as it will be needed in the future for Peer DID relationship initialization.

 #### Example
 Alice sends her connection decision to Bob in the connection response.